 Part-time Retail employees working early morning shifts will be paid for their time.
 There are always companies looking to hire for early morning jobs.

-These are great for stay-at-home moms.
+These are great jobs for stay-at-home moms.
 In fact, the employee discount can be a nice bonus for working there.

 This is a perfect low stress job after retirement.